-Information from this section is taken from the extended trial balance (ETB) used to prepare our statutory accounts.
-The ETB is the TB from Sage plus the addition of various presentational adjustments made for statutory reporting purposes.
-The adjustment for revenue recognition is one of the ETB journals, this is added back as a statutory to RAG adjustment in the section 1 tables.
-All non-regulated activity calculated per the methodology outlined in section 5 above is removed in the non-appointed columns of these tables to leave a RAG-compliant, appointed business total in the right-most column.
+Information from this section was taken from the extended trial balance (ETB) used to prepare our statutory accounts.
+The ETB was the TB from Sage plus the addition of various presentational adjustments made for statutory reporting purposes.
+The adjustment for revenue recognition was one of the ETB journals, this was added back as a statutory to RAG adjustment in the section 1 tables.
+All non-regulated activity calculated per the methodology outlined in section 5 above was removed in the non-appointed columns of these tables to leave a RAG-compliant, appointed business total in the right-most column.